wangpf3/consistent-CoT-distillation/README.md

 # SCOTT

-Temporary repository for our ACL 2023 paper "SCOTT: Self-Consistent Chain-of-Thought Distillation".
+Temporary repository for our ACL 2023 outstanding paper "SCOTT: Self-Consistent Chain-of-Thought Distillation".

+Codes will be further organized and a detailed README will be provided.
+Stay tuned!